zriyansh/signoz.io/docs/instrumentation/flask.md

 Step 5.
 Validate if your application is sending traces to SigNoz cloud by following the instructions [here](#validating-instrumentation-by-checking-for-traces).

+In case you encounter an issue where all applications do not get listed in the services section then please refer to the [troubleshooting section](#troubleshooting-your-installation).

 ---

 #### **Send traces via OTel Collector binary**